oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-1-home.png " ")

-	The OCI Notification provides critical details of the alarm.
+	The OCI Monitoring Service provides critical details of the alarm.
 From this page we can understand when the Concurrent Manager requests began to error and how long the errors have been occurring.
 Additionally we can see the rate the errors have occurred over time.
 By default we see the alarm details over the last hour.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-2-home.png " ")